 This has the usual central administrative functions of a staff department, i.e. it provides a framework for the work of the three specialized departments (museum, building and garden departments).
 The ten divisions of the president's department, coordinate and support not only the work of the central administrative departments, but also that of the external administrative offices.
 This includes budget planning, controlling, data processing support and responsibility for all legal matters.
-Personnel, including further training, is an important area of responsibility: in the summer season over 900 people are employed at the various properties, including gardeners, museum and car park attendants, palace guides, maintenance personnel, seasonal workers and administrative officials.
+Personnel, including further training, is an important area of responsibility: in the summer season around 1200 people are employed at the various properties, including gardeners, museum and car park attendants, palace guides, maintenance personnel, seasonal workers and administrative officials.

 The second main area of responsibility is press and public relations work; this also includes the Internet and media as well as the photo archives and the numerous publications.
-The varied assortment includes exhibition and inventory catalogues, coffee-table books and official guides as well as academic publications.
+The varied assortment includes exhibition and inventory catalogues, coffee-table books and cultural guides as well as academic publications.
 The work however also involves cooperation with tourist associations and marketing, regulating opening times and admission charges as well as working with a wide variety of event organizers.
 More than 2,300 events, including concerts, readings and exhibitions were held for example in 2004 in the rooms of the various properties.

 Munich Residence, guided tour